 Desktop and mobile application development usually involve using one technology – one tool to get the job done (no matter the libraries and frameworks used).
 On iOS, I had Xcode; for everything Windows, I had Visual Studio.

 Web development is about using everything.
 Every day I use IntelliJ, Docker, Datagrip, terminal (a LOT) and a dozen of tools to verify what the others are doing.

 I miss the hardware though.
 Macs are the best tools for the developers, period.
 Google and Facebook agree with me.
-KDE Plasma 5 and Kubuntu made life much easier for me, and I really loved it.
-Windows is not that bad, but if you want to get your dev job done you use a mac.
-I really miss using these beasts.
+KDE Plasma 5 and Kubuntu made life much easier for me, and I loved it.
+Windows is not that bad, but if you want to get your dev job done, you use a mac.
+I miss using these beasts.

 It’s about your conform zone and what “comfort” means to you.

 For some, comfort means routine and stability.
 They need to know where they are heading to, why, and when they are going to do that.
 It means learning something, sticking by it, and squeeze every little ounce this “something” has to give you.

 For others, getting comfortable by exercising a “routine” is second in their priority list.
 They feel more comfortable when “staleness” as a concept is as far away from them as possible when making decisions.
 This usually leads them to change their lives fast, trying new things.
 Failure for them comes when they stop changing.

 In Software, getting uncomfortable means changing directions and domains in a search to learn new things and be better at Software, not specific technologies.